-\$30 covers the Japanese workbook and various cultural experiences such as Japanese snacks, origami and brush calligraphy.
+\$30 covers the Education Perfect Subscription at Bathurst High Campus.
 Excursions and other optional activities will require additional minimal charges.

 MARINE STUDIES

 This enables students course to study marine systems from a wide variety of Biology, focus areas, including Ecology, Management and Leisure.
 Five option module will be selected and may include Shipwrecks and Salvage, Dangerous Marine Creatures Saving Water Environments. and Various excursions will be held, such as Sydney Aguarium and the Australian National Maritime Museum.
 This is an enquiry-based subject that promotes independent learning.